gxf1212/notes/README.md

 This site shows some of my notes on Linux fundamentals, software installing and molecular dynamics simulation tutorials \& experiences.

-> You may notice that TOCs in sidebar and navigating bar are actually the same.
+> You may notice that TOCs in sidebar and navigating bar are generally the same.

-I'm just too lazy to make things clear, so these are just what I wrote when I learn.
+I'm just too lazy to make things clear, so these are just what I wrote when I learned.
 Maybe it's mainly for synchronizing protocols 2333....Later I'll also integrate what I wrote in Windows.

 In my project, there's information specific for the project.
 While in the Linux study, the content is continuously being updated.
 As I don't have 中文 input method in Singapore, most of the content is in English.